Carglglz/upydev/README.md

 Other tools are:

-'webrepl_cli.py'  for the file transfer protocol (from the WebREPL repo of micropython)
+'webrepl_cli.py'  for the file transfer protocol (from the WebREPL repo of micropython) (modified and named 'upytool')

 'esptool.py' to flash the firmware into esp boards